uprtcl/intercreativity-app/README.md

 `<evees-info-page>` from `./modules/evees` (@uprtcl/evees npm package)

-To work on those, checkout the `develop` branch of `js-uprtcl` and create an npm link from this repo @uprtcl dependencies to their respective folders in js-uprtcl.
+To work on those, checkout the `develop` branch of `js-uprtcl` and create an npm link from this repo @uprtcl dependencies to their corresponding folders in js-uprtcl.